RobertBoganKang/piano_tuning/README.md

 This algorithm is fully construct by myself, it dose not violate the copyright.

 However, the temperment file is copied from tunelab apps, it is under the copyright of tunelab.
-## Entropy Method (Experiment)
+## Entropy Method
-The optimization function is using entropy function, however this method cannot get good result, and calculation is extremely slow.
-The algorithm itself might not work.
+The optimization function is using entropy function, the function could achieve better result than the traditional tuning method.
+The harmony is more sharp, and harmonious.
+However, the scale alone sounds a little bit weird.

+The calculation process is very long even though using parallel computing power.
+However, it is worth waiting, isn't it?
 ## Supported Functions
 * Set A4 frequency
 * Tuning for non-88 keys piano